venicegeo/pz-alerter/README.md

 To build and run this project, software such as ElasticSearch is required.
 For details on these prerequisites, refer to the [Piazza Developer's Guide](https://pz-docs.geointservices.io/devguide/index.html#_piazza_core_overview).

 In order for workflow to successfully start it needs access to running ElasticSearch, Kafka, pz-servicecontroller, pz-idam services.
+To run locally, the environment variable `PZ_PEN` must be set to ` 48851 `.
 Additionally, the environment variable `LOGGER_INDEX` may be set; the value of this will be the name of the index in ElasticSearch for logger purposes.
 When running locally workflow will connect with ElasticSearch locally, however the `DOMAIN` environment variable must be set to the domain where the rest of Piazza is running in order to find pz-servicecontroller and pz-idam.

 NOTE: pz-workflow cannot successfully execute triggers when running locally.
 There is currently no way of reaching the kafka service.